 JULY 19th, 2019 | 6:30PM – 10PM | Logan Square Auditorium (2539 N Kedzie Blvd)

-KoreanAmericanStory.org (KAS) is proud to announce our third annual ROAR Story Slam — to shine a spotlight on the best Korean American stories and storytellers!
+KoreanAmericanStory.org is proud to announce our third annual ROAR Story Slam — to shine a spotlight on the best Korean American stories and storytellers!
 In 2019, we are taking the show on the road and holding local events in NYC, LA and Chicago.
 Chicago is our final destination for this year!
-The Chicago Story Slam will feature six storytelling finalists in a live competition with cash awards, food and drink, a special comedy stand-up performance, expert judging from a distinguished panel, all hosted by our emcee.
+The Chicago Story Slam, hosted by Mia Park, will feature a comedy set by Eunji Kim and six storytelling finalists will be competing live for cash awards with a distinguished panel of judges,

 What is the ROAR Story Slam?